 Forza Horizon 5’s weather system bodes well for Fable 4

-Forza Horizon 5 is going to have the series’ most dynamic and impressive weather system yet and, given the developer is also working on Fable 4, we’re pretty excited about how this technology could translate to an open world Albion.
+Forza Horizon 5 has the series’ most dynamic and impressive weather system yet and, given developer Playground Games is also working on Fable 4, we’re pretty excited about how this technology could translate to an open world Albion.
 We think that by implementing those dynamic weather systems into the new Fable, Playground Games has the opportunity to give the new Fable its own stamp which neither previous developer Lionhead, or many other RPG developers, have been able to before.
 The idea of an Albion where each region has its own seasonal weather is an exciting one—it could reflect the passing of time more effectively and genuinely improve immersion and uniqueness to each part of the game’s map.

 It could be years away